George School: Service

-While more than half of the students at George School are on significant financial aid, proportionally few of those students can afford to go on international service trips as the maximum scholarship offered on most trips amounts to roughly half of the total costs, which range from $2000 to over $5000.
+While more than half of the students at George School receive significant financial aid, relatively few of those students can afford to go on international service trips, as the maximum scholarship offered on most trips covers only about half of the total costs, which range from $2,000 to over $5,000.

 Extracurricular activities

 Athletics

 Students are almost always required to play a competitive sport or participate in a physical education program.
 Since 1996, certain fully scheduled students may take one trimester with no athletics.
 Still, first- and second-year students must play two interscholastic competitive sports, and juniors and seniors must play one: